About me

 Couple Therapy

 Couples come for therapy for all sorts of reasons, not only because they are in crisis.
-I aim to provide a non-judgmental setting in which both of you can feel heard by the other and in which you can start to think about your issues together.
-We will be curious about your individual histories and the history of your relationship as well as recent pressures, to help us understand why you are struggling or what you want to improve at this point.
+I aim to provide a non-judgmental setting in which each of you can feel heard by the other and in which you can start to think about your issues together.
+In couple therapy the relationship is the "patient" rather than either one of you being to blame.
+We will look at the current pressures that you face in the context of your individual histories and your history as a couple.
+This will give us a fuller picture of why you may be responding to one another in certain ways and will help us understand why you are struggling and what you want to improve at this point.

 Among the issues I can help with are; entrenched arguments; issues around having children; parenting issues; issues around sex; where one partner is depressed or ill; children leaving home; separation and divorce; couples who live apart.